rnov/tx-parser/readme.md

 - `POST /subscribe`: Subscribes an address to be monitored.
 - `GET /transactions`: Returns the transactions for a subscribed address.

-Internally when started prior initialising and exposing the http server, the service initialises in parallel a monitoring process that check for new blocks and parses the transactions for the subscribed addresses, updating the storage accordingly.
+Prior to initialize the REST server and expose the endpoints, the service starts in parallel a monitoring process that checks for new blocks and parses the transactions for the subscribed addresses, updating the storage accordingly.

-When data is requested from the exposed API, the storage is queried and the data is returned (exception for block, check notes).
+When data is requested from the exposed API, the storage is queried and the data is returned (exception for getBlock, check notes).

 ### Design